Cerebellum-Network/ddc-schemas/README.md

 ## Message serialization

-Messages and stored objects in DDC are serialized in JSON, in ProtoBuf, or in SCALE.
+Objects and messages stored in DDC nodes and smart contracts are serialized in JSON, in ProtoBuf, or in SCALE.
 The serialization method in DDC aims for the following goals:

 * to support the evolution of DDC protocols and stored data,
 * to detect errors and incompatible components,